Workers' Compensation, A Brief History

 The northern states in this great conflict geared up for the war through the building of factories to produce various armaments with the iron and steel industries taking the lead.
 However, it was the garment industry in the New York/New Jersey area that brought attention to the plight of the injured worker.
 Previously making uniforms for the soldiers of the Union, this industry converted rapidly to the manufacturing of clothing for civilian wear after the war ended.
 These "sweatshops" paying very little yet demanding high production, became the target for the earliest litigation on behalf of injured workers who were usually paid nothing if they were injured on the job.
 Safety was nearly non-existent.

 Through the 1880's to the turn of the century, the legal profession in the United States was also growing and the increase of lawsuits had the same effect on the judicial system in the United States that it had in England and Germany.
-First, the crowded dockets, second, few judges to handle the cases and third, and most important to the worker, judgements were rendered in favor of the worker at a steadily increasing rate.
+First, the crowded dockets, second, few judges to handle the cases and third, and most important to the worker, judgments were rendered in favor of the worker at a steadily increasing rate.
 By 1908, the workers were winning in nearly 15% of all cases.
 The American concept of "workmen's" compensation was now based on that of Germany and England's philosophy, that industry is responsible for the costs of injuries inherent in industrial occupations.

 The first "workmen's" compensation law passed in the United States was the Federal Employer's Liability act.
 Covering certain Federal Government employees engaged in hazardous occupational duties as well as employees of common carriers engaged in interstate and foreign commerce.
 It was adopted in 1908 at the urging of President Theodore Roosevelt.
 He pointed out to congress that "the burden of an accident fell upon the helpless man, his wife and children" and that this was "an outrage".
 So it was that the Federal Government took the lead in providing workers with protection in the event of on the job injuries in the United States.